 Lew orders all of the men off his property.
-Finally Cole and Martha come out from another house.
+Finally, Cole and Martha come out of another house.
 Parish faces him down.
 Cole fires about 3 wild shots while Parish calmly draws a bead and finishes him with one shot.
 Faced with the site of Lew still alive Martha runs out the gate into a one person ambush set by Elaina.
 Elaina kills Martha.

-Later on the main street of town Judith delivers at job offer for her father for Parish to run Anchor.
+Later, on the main street of town, Judith delivers at job offer for her father for Parish to run Anchor.
 He says he has his own place and begins to ride away.
-They they face each other love music plays.
+They face each other love music plays.
 Parish says that your father always told me he would get my ranch one way or the other.

 World-Famous Short Summary – easterner uses eastern philosophy to tame the west.